nus-cs2103-AY2425S1/ip/docs/README.md

 [D] [ ] CS2103T Software Engineering Finals (by: Nov 26 2024 17:00HRS)
 There are 0 tasks in the list now.
 ```

+## You have reached the end of the User Guide! 🤓
 ```java
 public class Hamyo {
     public static void main(String[] args) {